 Before, the tribe predominantly occupied the Rwenzori slopes.
 As a result of inter-tribal clashes, the Bakonjo sought refuge in the mountains and realized the Rwenzoris were a reliable protective shield against external attacks.
 To date, the group still forms a ring around the Rwenzori Range.
 Over time, some have descended to occupy the lowlands, though.

 Bear in mind that the climate around the Rwenzoris is unpredictable.
-The time periods discussed earlier may vary from a year to another.
+The periods discussed earlier may vary from a year to another.
 At times, the rains may come early or come late.
 They may be mild or torrential.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.